-Also disturbing is the fact that we’re still not sure how prevalent microplastics are in this environment.
+Also disturbing is the fact that we’re still not sure how prevalent microplastics or marine pollution are in this environment.
 This study used only a small part of the placenta.
 It’s reasonable to assume that microplastics exist in higher quantities than what was measured here.

 What Does This Mean For Humans?

 The scary thing is that we’re not sure.
 It’s impossible to experiment with microplastics and humans.
 But the effects of microplastics in animals are discouraging.
 These include hormonal problems since plastics almost universally contain estrogen.

 In laboratory animals, this estrogen exposure is linked to demasculinizing and other imbalances.
 Endocrine disruptions like this have huge health implications – affecting all species, including ours.

 Scientists also worry about microplastic’s ability to pass the cellular membrane, which allows them to behave like natural molecules.
 This can result in Inflammation, changes in cell membranes, and other imbalances.

 Microplastics in soil have the potential to alter water cycles and ecosystem functions.
 Plants need soil biodiversity on the microscopic level to grow.
 If 60% of the soil is plastic, that can’t happen.